 It is important to know that your E-3 visa has several components to it and all three may have different expiration dates.

 The I-94 Arrival-Departure Form

-The I-94 expiration date is the MOST important date to keep track of during your stay in the U.S. If you are in the U.S. when your I-94 expires and you have not taken any steps to extend your stay, you may start accruing unlawful status which can result in serious penalties if you are considering re-entering the United States.
+The I-94 expiration date is the most important date to keep track of during your stay in the U.S. If you are in the U.S. when your I-94 expires and you have not taken any steps to extend your stay, you may start accruing unlawful status which can result in serious penalties if you are considering re-entering the United States.

-Your visa label in your passport only determines when you can enter the United States, and the circumstances which are you are entering.
+The visa label in your passport only determines when you can enter the United States, and the circumstances which are you are entering.
 In many situations, an I-94 validity period may be much longer than your E-3 visa validity.
 In these circumstances, you may not be required to file an E-3 extension of status if your I-94 status is valid for a longer period of time than your visa, though to continue to work and remain in lawful status, you will need to be working under a valid Labor Condition Application.

-The Labor Condition Application is the Department of Labor document that was required to be certified when you received your E-3 visa.
-The validity date normally is close to your visa validity dates.
-However, it is important to note that in order to stay in compliance throughout your E-3 stay, you must also have a valid Labor Condition Application (LCA).
-This is a requirement for every E-3 visa application, renewal and extension.
-If you believe your I-94 expiration is valid longer than your E-3 visa, please contact our office to develop a strategy where you can remain in compliance with U.S. immigration and Department of Labor requirements.
+The Labor Condition Application (LCA) is the Department of Labor (DOL) document that was required to be certified when you received your E-3 visa.
+The validity date normally is close to your visa validity dates, however, it is important to note that in order to stay in compliance throughout your E-3 stay, you must also have a valid Labor Condition Application.

 E3 Visa Transfers (Changing Employers)

-As of February 24, 2021, U.S. Citizenship and Immigration Service (USCIS) announced that individuals requesting a change or an extension of status for their E-3 classification on FORM I-129 will have the option to request a premium processing service.
+In 2021, U.S. Citizenship and Immigration Service (USCIS) announced that individuals requesting a change or an extension of status for their E-3 classification on Form I-129 will have the option to request a premium processing service.

 What is Premium Processing?

 Premium processing provides a processing alternative for various visas requiring an adjustment of status, inclusive of the E-3 Visa, guaranteeing a processing turnaround of 15 business days